 The target programs include the following Lambda constructs: let, if, switch, Match_failure, catch, exit, field and various comparison operations, guards.
 The symbolic execution engine traverses the target program and builds an environment that maps variables to accessors.
 It branches at every control flow statement and emits a Switch node.
 The branch condition π_i is expressed as an interval set of possible values at that point.
-In comparison with the source decision trees, Unreachable nodes are never emitted.
 Guards result in branching.
 In comparison with the source decision trees, Unreachable nodes are never emitted.